-- 4. a) In all weapons, for men and women, the lower edge of the jacket must overlap the knickers by at least 10 cm when the fencer is in the on-guard position (cf. m.28, m.34). - b) The jacket must include a lining making a double thickness of material for the sleeve down to the elbow of the sword arm and covering the flank up to the region of the armpit.
-In épée the fencer is required to wear a regulation jacket, which must cover the whole of the surface of the trunk. - c) The use of breast/chest protectors (made of metal or some rigid material) is compulsory for women and optional for men.
-In foil, this breast/chest protector must be worn inside the jacket.
+- 4. - a) In all weapons, for men and women, the lower edge of the jacket must overlap the knickers by at least 10 cm when the fencer is in the on-guard position (cf. m.28, m.34). - b) The jacket must include a lining making a double thickness of material for the sleeve down to the elbow of the sword arm and covering the flank up to the region of the armpit.
+In épée the fencer is required to wear a regulation jacket, which must cover the whole of the surface of the trunk. - c) In all weapons, the use of breast/chest protectors (made of metal or some rigid material) is compulsory for women and optional for men.
+In foil, this breast/chest protector must be worn below the protective plastron.